What is master data management (MDM)?

 Master data management is the process of creating and maintaining a single master record – or single source of truth – for each person, place, and thing in a business.
 Through MDM, organisations gain a trusted, current view of key data that can be shared across the business and used for better reporting, decision-making, and process efficiency.

 What is master data, anyway?

-- Location master data: Key attributes related to physical locations of agencies, corporate offices, distribution centers, and stores are contained in an organization’s location data.
+- Location master data: Key attributes related to physical locations of agencies, corporate offices, distribution centres, and stores are contained in an organisation’s location data.
 Once connected to other data domains, this information can help fuel location-based decision-making – such as determining the right product assortment for a particular store.

 - Product master data: Product master data management covers attributes such as product number, category, price, features, bills of materials, and all other necessary data points.
 With uses across processes for sales, marketing, supply chain, and the product development lifecycle, this data needs to be reliable and accurate.

 - Asset master data: Asset master data describes a business’ fixed and intangible assets, such as inventory, equipment, and trademarks.
 It usually includes attributes such as depreciation terms and values, asset classes, leasing information, and more.
 Inaccurate asset master data can lead to sub-par asset utilisation and management.
 For example, equipment master data is used in predictive maintenance processes, so if it’s incorrect, then the predictions would be as well.